basilesportif/blog/input/whaturbitis.md

 * exactly-once messaging: this is enforced at the network protocol level, which means you can have an app mirror another ship's state and it "just works"
 * remote data subscriptions: you can subscribe to declared local and remote data sources inside other apps with a simple command in a userspace app, and you will get typed, validatable data back over the wire.
 * decouples static resources and code ("filesystem") from application dbs.
 This lets the two things be handled differently logically for updates
-* OTA (live kernel upgrades) -- see [Ford Fusion writeup](https://gist.github.com/belisarius222/e9e4b382eda75ad788addf317eda8d99) and [Why Hoon](https://urbit.org/blog/why-hoon/) for why this is possible and how it works
+* OTA (live kernel upgrades) -- [Why Hoon](https://urbit.org/blog/why-hoon/) has a good explanation of the properties of Hoon and Nock that make this possible, in addition to the Ford discussion above
 * secure, programmable identity
 * negotiate connections for high bandwith apps
   - binary data: allows seamless, integrated S3 storage